Are you looking for a guide on how to fix a messed-up tie-dye shirt? Look no further!

 Here is a discussion on what tie-dye is, how to wash and care for your tie-dye shirts, and provide a variety of tie-dye patterns to get you started.

 It included talk about why your tie dye may have bled, how to lighten it after dying, and some tips on choosing the perfect tie dye pattern for you.

 Frequently Asked Questions (FAQs)

 How Can I Fix My Dyed Shirt?

 If your shirt has been dyed with a basic or artificial color, you can try to buy an appropriately colored dye and follow the same instructions as above.
 If the original color has been washed away entirely, there is no way to fix it short of buying a new garment.
-In this case, you would need to either purchase a white t-shirt and dye it yourself or find someone who can do it for you.
+You would need to either purchase a white t-shirt and dye it yourself or find someone who can do it for you.

 Can You Undo Tie Dye?

 Generally speaking, tie-dye cannot be undone.
 However, in some rare cases, you may be able to remove the original color by soaking the shirt in cold water and then scrubbing it with a white cloth until all of the dye is removed.
 Hang the shirt to dry completely afterward and you’re good to go!